yukawa1/fantasy/docs/index.rst

 The code is flexible in the selection of different groups of lines, either from predefined lists (e.g., standard narrow lines, Hydrogen lines, Helium lines, other broad lines, forbidden Fe II lines, coronal lines, etc.), but it also gives full flexibility to the user to merge predefined line lists, create a customized line list, etc. The code can be used for fitting a single spectrum as well as for a sample of spectra, which is illustrated in several given examples.

 It is an open-source, easy-to-use code, available for installation through the pip install option.
-It is based on the sherpa Python package (Burke et al., 2019).
+It is based on the sherpa Python package (Siemiginowska et al., 2024).

 If you are using this code in your research, please cite the following papers:

 - `Ilic et al. (2020) <https://ui.adsabs.harvard.edu/abs/2020A%26A...638A..13I/abstract>`_
 - `Rakic (2022) <https://ui.adsabs.harvard.edu/abs/2022MNRAS.516.1624R/abstract>`_
-- Ilic, D., Rakic, N., Popovic, L. C., 2023, ApJS, accepted
+- `Ilic, D., Rakic, N., Popovic, L. C., (2023) <https://ui.adsabs.harvard.edu/abs/2023ApJS..267...19I/abstract>`_

 .. toctree::
    :maxdepth: 2